LilliDarling/robo_naila/ai-server/README.md

-# NAILA AI Server
+# NAILA AI Orchestration Server

-This directory contains the Python-based local AI server that acts as the "brain" for the robot.
-It handles computationally intensive AI tasks such as Speech-to-Text (STT), Natural Language Understanding (NLU) / Large Language Model (LLM) inference, Text-to-Speech (TTS), and advanced vision processing, communicating with the embedded firmware on the ESP32-S3 Sense board.
+This directory contains the Python-based AI orchestration system that acts as the distributed "brain" for the NAILA robot ecosystem.
+It implements a sophisticated multi-agent architecture handling AI processing, personality management, memory systems, and device coordination across multiple robot types.

-This server is designed to provide low-latency, private AI processing on a local network, reducing reliance on cloud services for core robot interactions.
+The system is designed around autonomous agents that collaborate to provide intelligent, contextual, and personalized interactions while maintaining complete privacy through local processing.

 ## ⚠️ Important Note: Robot Firmware